blonsky95/CodilityChallenges/README.md

 Integer --> Add integer to top of stack e.g. 3, 11, 0...

-+ --> Substitute the integer at the top of the stack by the sum of the first and second topmost integers of the stack.
+"+" --> Substitute the integer at the top of the stack by the sum of the first and second topmost integers of the stack.

-- --> Substitute the integer at the top of the stack by the topmost integer minus the second topmost integer.
+"-" --> Substitute the integer at the top of the stack by the topmost integer minus the second topmost integer.

-DUP --> Duplicates the integer at the top of the stack by placing that same integer to the top again.
+"DUP" --> Duplicates the integer at the top of the stack by placing that same integer to the top again.

-POP --> Deletes the topmost integer from the stack.
+"POP" --> Deletes the topmost integer from the stack.

 The only parameter is a string which contains all the instructions, for example "5 4 + POP 11 DUP +" E.g. "5 4 + POP 11 DUP +" would follow this stack sequence: